Billyflin/UfroSustentableApp/README.md

-Here is a draft README file for the UFRO Sustentable App repository:

----

 # UFRO Sustentable App

 UFRO Sustentable App is a mobile application designed to promote recycling among students at the Universidad de La Frontera.
 The app incentivizes recycling by awarding points for recycling activities, which can be exchanged for rewards.